 EyeSuite IOL features cutting-edge multivariable IOL formulae for improved refractive outcomes.

 Access to full eye data in a single click

 Accurate IOL prediction is crucial for patient satisfaction in state of the art cataract surgery.
 Lenstar provides all measurements needed to take full advantage of the latest generation IOL prediction methods for improved refractive outcomes with one click.

 Optical coherence biometry has revolutionized cataract surgery.
 Featuring OLCR technology, Lenstar is redefining optical coherence biometry.

-Cutting-edge, multivariable IOL calculation formulae, such as the Olsen, Barrett or Holladay 2 formula for sophisticated IOL calculation, demand more than just the axial length and keratometry measurement.
+Cutting-edge, multivariable IOL calculation prediction with the the Hill-RBF Method, Olsen, Barrett or Holladay 2 formula for sophisticated IOL calculation, demand more than just the axial length and keratometry measurement.
 Lenstar simultaneously provides all the key biometric parameters.